WebSavva/facebook-clone/README.md

 ### Features
 * Custom hooks were applied in those cases where the logic could be shared between components, e.g. sending HTTP-requests.
 To back that up with a real example, "usePostsLoader" hook allows to load posts on demand as the user scrolls down the feed.
 * Users can publish posts with media files(video,music and images) attached to them.
-Every user allows to upload a file the size of which does not exceed the 20MB limit.
+Every user is allowed to upload a file the size of which does not exceed the 20MB limit.
 In addition to that, the maximal size of the memory allocated for a single user equals to 80MB.
 * It is also possible to find out which users are online.
 Status is updated with a help of Beacon API.
 * In order to avoid unnecessary HTTP-requests, Context API is used to store all user's fetched posts.
 * The sidebar on the right, which lists some online users, is updated every 5 minutes.